covrom/dfs/README.md

 ---

-This package is ideal for applications that need a simple, persistent key-value store with version tracking and concurrent access support.
-The human-readable JSON format makes it particularly suitable for development and debugging scenarios.
+This package is ideal for applications that need:
+- Simple persistent key-value storage
+- Transaction support
+- Version tracking
+- Concurrent access
+- Human-readable data format

+The combination of transactions and optimistic concurrency control makes it particularly suitable for applications requiring data consistency in concurrent environments.